-- 2.8.
-The 2011 census identified a total of 1078 households in the parish and figure 4 illustrates the breakdown of household size. - 2.9.
+2.8.
+The 2011 census identified а 1078 total of households in the parish and figure 4 illustrates the breakdown of household size.

+2.9.
 Figure 4 illustrates that the majority of Ipplepen residents at 69% live either alone or with one other person.
 Very few households have more than four people.

+more than four people.
 Figure 3: Households by Size in Ipplepen Parish- ONS 2011